-Dr. Hartselle wears many hats: she’s a child, adolescent, and adult psychiatrist, the CEO of Hartselle & Associates, and the Medical Advisor for Zencare!
+Dr. Hartselle wears many hats: she’s a child, adolescent, and adult psychiatrist and the CEO of Hartselle & Associates.
 This badass lady received her MD from Northwestern University, and trained at New York University and Brown University Hospitals, and truly believes in the power of client-focused, tailored, quality psychiatric care.
 We admire her incredible knowledge on psychopharmacology, and her commitment to sharing her expertise, and are so grateful to her for helping us develop a quality network of providers.

 “It's so helpful to find someone who you can just be yourself for an hour a week, talk about all the things that are important to you, and not have to wear a brave face or feel judged.
 It can be hard to reach out for the first time, but I encourage you to just call.
 This is a place where we work together on making you feel like you can achieve the happiness that you really deserve."